 That is why many of the world’s best WordPress bloggers make it a habit to use images in their posts as it is the quickest way to grab a reader’s attention and help a brand convey their message clearly.
 Thankfully, there are people who are willing to share content with the rest of the world out of the goodness of their hearts.

-Even though there are plenty of ways to find images online, you must ensure that you use only those that are not only sharp and crisp, but also relevant to your niche.
+Even though there are plenty of ways to find WordPress stock photos online, you must ensure that you use only those that are not only sharp and crisp but also relevant to your niche.

 If you’re looking to find the right pictures to give your site the credibility and uniqueness it needs, then we’re here to help you out.
 Here are a handful of sites that will surely supply you with the right stock images to color your WordPress blog site pretty:

 Canva is known for being a tool to create amazing designs for your website.
 It’s drag and drop tool makes it super easy for users to design slideshows, infographics, Facebook covers and more.

 Canva also consists of some amazing WordPress stock photos that you can use with your content.
 They have recently launched hundreds of freemium (free and premium) blue-themed backgrounds especially useful to online/web-based businesses.

 Creative Commons is one of the first websites that will hook you up with the right stock images.
 It is a non-profit organization that enables users to share their creativity, which in this case are images, by using free and legal tools.

 There is an interesting search tool that allows you to find images, photography, video and illustrations from a number of third-party sites like YouTube, Wikimedia Commons, Pixabay and more.